Adelost/historical-pattern-index/METHODOLOGY.md

 | `identification` | Were registry/ID systems used to identify victims? |
 | `deliberate_deprivation` | Was starvation, disease, or sterilization used as a weapon? |

-**Note**: `deliberate_deprivation` includes famine, disease spread, and forced sterilization—any intentional denial of life necessities.
+**Note**: `deliberate_deprivation` includes famine, disease spread, and forced sterilization, i.e. any intentional denial of life necessities.

 **Removed criterion**: `duration_over_5y` was removed because it conflates persistence with intensity.
 The Holocaust (4 years) was more systematically intense per unit time than many decades-long colonial campaigns.
-Speed of killing often indicates MORE organization, not less—and from a prevention standpoint, rapid genocides are more dangerous because there's less time to intervene.
+Speed of killing often indicates MORE organization, not less.
+From a prevention standpoint, rapid genocides are more dangerous because there's less time to intervene.

 ---